freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) Other elements are placed in relation to the floated element
+Other elements are placed in relation to the floated element

 ---

-(B) The floated element is overlapped by surrounding elements that ignore it.
+The floated element is overlapped by surrounding elements that ignore it.

 ---

-(C) Block elements surrounding it flow around the floated element
+It will shift surrounding elements behind the floated element

 #### --answer--

-(C) Block elements surrounding it flow around the floated element
+Block elements surrounding it flow around the floated element

 ### --question--